(Daniel 8:14-27) Why Does the Sanctuary Need to be Cleansed?

-- Yes, because mankind was so deeply rooted in believing the pagan idea that there must be blood in order for God to forgive us, Jesus had to shed His blood in order for us to believe, accept and receive God’s forgiveness.
+- Yes, because mankind was so deeply rooted in believing the pagan idea that there must be blood in order for God to forgive us, Jesus had to shed His blood and break Satan's "spell" in order for us to believe, accept and receive God’s forgiveness.

 “If ye had known Me (Jesus), ye should have known My Father also: and from henceforth ye know Him, and have seen Him.
 Philip saith unto Him, Lord, show us the Father, and it sufficeth us.
 Jesus saith unto him, Have I been so long time with you, and yet hast thou not known Me, Philip? he that hath seen Me hath seen the Father; and how sayest thou then, Show us the Father?
 Believest thou not that I am in the Father, and the Father in Me? the words that I speak unto you I speak not of Myself: but the Father that dwelleth in Me, He doeth the works.”
 (John 14:7-10)

 Everything Jesus did on earth was a full manifestation of His Father because it was His Father doing the works in and through Him.
 Never once did Jesus condemn anyone.
 Never once did Jesus kill anyone.
 He only healed and restored all who came to Him.
 Why?
 Because He permitted His Father’s Spirit to work in and through Him!